For the small business customer whose total items processed each month (checks, deposits, deposited items) do not exceed 500.

 |Coin Per Roll||.10|

-First National Bank allows an earnings credit on collected balances to offset the monthly service charge.
+We allow an earnings credit on collected balances to offset the monthly service charge.

 This account was designed specifically for investment of excess funds on a daily basis to enable you to earn a competitive rate of interest via overnight purchase of government securities.
 With this arrangement, there is an agreement to repurchase the securities on the following business day.
 This account allows liquidity of funds as needed while it provides for maximum investment opportunities.
 A collected compensating balance is determined for the General Operating Account to cover all activity fees.
 Confirmation of the transactions and interest earned under this arrangement are provided daily with a Summary Statement at month end.